souravsingh/souravsingh.github.io/content/pages/about.md

 # About Me

-I am a programmer a self-taught student in Bioinformatics, Neuroinformatics, Lingustics and Artificial Intelligence.
+I am a programmer and a self-taught student in Bioinformatics, Neuroinformatics, Lingustics and Artificial Intelligence.
 I enjoy taking up challenges and I like working solo.

 ## Favourite Technologies(no specific order):